GioGioWasTaken/Linux-Machine/Brain/Cybersecurity/Writing_Shellcode.md

 - learning to write your own shellcode is integral for any attacker.
 Writing your own shellcode will allow you to do whatever you want to a compromised system.
 Want to add a new admin user to the target computer?
-Want it to recurisvely send its data to you, and then delete it?
+Want it to recursively send its data to you, and then delete it?
 Shellcode, (from here the term payload comes) is the endgame of any attack.

 - Shellcode must be self contained, in other words it must be PIC (Position Independent Code).
 - To give an example, an ASM hello world program can store its "Hello, World!" string in the `.data` segment.
 We don't have that luxary.
     - In shellcode, the bytes for the string "Hello, world!" must be mixed together with the bytes for the assembly instructions, since there aren’t definable or predictable memory segments.